Fast and accurate computation of classical Gaussian quadratures: Further applications

 \section{Further applications}

-In this section, we discuss how to compute the Gauss-Lobatto and Gauss-Radau quadratures, as well as the barycentric weights associated to the different sets of classical nodes (including Gauss-Lobatto and Gauss-Radau variants).
+In this section, we discuss how to compute the Gauss--Lobatto and Gauss--Radau quadratures, as well as the barycentric weights associated to the different sets of classical nodes (including Gauss--Lobatto and Gauss--Radau variants).